As legal fees mount, Trump steers donations into PAC that has covered them - The Boston Globe

 Advertisement

-But internet archival records show that sometime in February or March, he adjusted that split.
-Now his campaign’s share has been reduced to 90% of donations, and 10% goes to Save America.
+But Internet archival records show that sometime in February or March, he adjusted that split.
+Now his campaign’s share has been reduced to 90 percent of donations, and 10 percent goes to Save America.

 And the existence of the group has allowed Trump to have his small donors pay for his legal expenses, rather than paying for them himself.